railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_planning.rst

 Using planning well
 -------------------

 Plans can be printed and/or sent to employees by email.
-If you install the module \
-``board_project``\  , each employee can be given access to a dashboard that graphically shows the time allocated to him or her on a project and the time that's been worked so far.
+If you install the module :mod:`board_project`, each employee can be given access to a dashboard that graphically shows the time allocated to him or her on a project and the time that's been worked so far.
 So each employee can decide which projects should be prioritized.